Back to blog

 Common challenges and solutions

-There are common challenges in integrating Angular with headless CMS.
+There are common challenges in integrating Angular with a headless CMS.
 Developers must note these potential issues and make relevant plans to manage them.

 • Ensuring content security: Content fetched from a CMS can introduce security risks, leading to XSS attacks or unauthorized data exposure.
 Always sanitize and validate user input data before rendering or processing it.